 Yes, there’s a cost associated.
 We have to admit we’re a sinner, who cannot save ourselves, in need of Jesus Christ’s redemption for the forgiveness of our sins—to be made right with God.
 He has to become God of our life.
 We have to desire to live a different way of life than we’ve been.
 If we do, it’s worth staying on “the road” of choosing Jesus Christ as our Savior and Redeemer and learning to live His way.
 Along the way… He provides the power to do so and removes our “deadwood” so we become increasingly productive… fruitful… profitable.

 I say “we”… because I need to be reminded of this, if not daily, why I’ve made the decision to follow for the reward He promises—Eternal Life of experiencing love… joy… peace… justice… kindness… abundance… light… prosperity… fruitfulness… and much more.
 (There also might be some guitar playing—if so… I’ll have the time… like forever… to get really good at it.)
 Reject Jesus Christ as our Lord and Savior… and, the opposite of these words will be experienced… also, forever—one will be separated from the God of Israel and all the goodness He blesses us with today.

 The message of the Redemption Jesus Christ offers us never gets old in a world-at-large that wants to save themselves their way… not God’s only way—Jesus Christ.
-It’s not what we accumulate at “the table”… it’s what we walk away with when we cross the finish line.
+It’s not what we accumulate at “the table”… it’s what we walk away with when we cross the finish line in a… slow instant.